Cornelius J. Barton

-Cornelius J. Barton (March 28, 1936 – July 12, 2024) was an American metallurgical engineer, businessman and the acting president of Rensselaer Polytechnic Institute from April 1998 until July 1999.
+Cornelius J. Barton (March 28, 1936 – July 12, 2024) was an American metallurgical engineer, businessman and the acting president of Rensselaer Polytechnic Institute (RPI) from April 1998 until July 1999.

-He received bachelor's, master's and Ph.D. degrees in metallurgical engineering from Rensselaer Polytechnic Institute.
+He received bachelor's, master's and Ph.D. degrees in metallurgical engineering from RPI.
 He was a member of the engineering honor society Sigma Xi and was a brother of the Delta Phi social fraternity.
-After his undergraduate work, from 1958 to 1961, he was employed as a Metallurgical Process Engineer at Olin's Nuclear Fuel Division, which manufactured nuclear reactor cores for the U. S. Navy.
-In 1961, Barton returned to R.P.I. for graduate work in Engineering.
+After his undergraduate work, from 1958 to 1961, he was employed as a Metallurgical Process Engineer at Olin's Nuclear Fuel Division, which manufactured nuclear reactor cores for the United States Navy.
+In 1961, Barton returned to RPI for graduate work in Engineering.
 Upon earning an M.S. and Ph.D. in metallurgical engineering, he joined US Steel's Research Laboratory in Monroeville, Pennsylvania, as a research manager in the Advanced Applied Research Division.
-While at U.S.S., he authored several research papers in refereed journals, submitted patent applications for novel steel compositions, and completed a project sponsored by the U. S. Air Force for improvements and problem solving in a complex high-strength, high-performance family of steels.
+While at US Steel, he authored several research papers in refereed journals, submitted patent applications for novel steel compositions, and completed a project sponsored by the United States Air Force for improvements and problem solving in a complex high-strength, high-performance family of steels.

-Barton then joined the Chase Brass & Copper Co. in 1969, a subsidiary of Kennecott Copper, as Director of Research and Development.
-From 1975 to 1980, he was General Manager of Chase Nuclear Inc. In 1981, he returned to Chase Headquarters in Shaker Heights, Ohio, to serve as Vice President, Technology, of Kennecott Engineered Systems Co.
-(KESCO).
+Barton then joined Chase Brass & Copper in 1969, a subsidiary of Kennecott Copper, as Director of Research and Development.
+From 1975 to 1980, he was General Manager of Chase Nuclear In 1981, he returned to Chase Headquarters in Shaker Heights, Ohio, to serve as Vice President, Technology, of Kennecott Engineered Systems.
 When Standard Oil of Ohio acquired Kennecott, the technologies of several Standard Oil manufacturing subsidiaries joined KESCO Technologies, and Barton's unit was renamed the Standard Oil Chemicals and Industrial Products Co.
 Technology Group.
-During the M&A activities engaged by Kennecott, Dorr Oliver Incorporated was acquired.
+During the mergers & acquisitions activities engaged by Kennecott, Dorr Oliver was acquired.
 Dorr Oliver's business was twofold: the separation of liquids from solids, for instance by centrifugation, and the application of Fluid-Bed technology to a variety of process engineering, and incineration activities, including coal-fired boilers with sulphur capture.
 Dorr Oliver was an International Corporation with 16 subsidiaries in Europe, Asia, North and South America and Licensees in Japan and South Africa.